 Cross through the underground walkway to a new 2015 building extension (for events and classes) two floors beneath the lobby.

 Though you won’t find any galleries there, you will be rewarded with a small but stunning Japanese Garden right outside a wall of windows.
 Also on that level, find the Visible Storage Gallery.
-Replete with coats of armor, clay figures, masks from around the world and other artifacts, you can look info about each on I-Pads available throughout the room.
+Replete with coats of armor, clay figures, masks from around the world, and other artifacts, you can look for info about each on I-Pads available throughout the room.
 Free, Open Tues-Sun 10-5, Thurs until 7:30.

 GO: Cornell Botanic Gardens